How2Rev/How2rev.github.io/index.md

 Each flag will be saved as LRCTF{} (or as otherwise mentioned).
 You can check if you have the correct flag with the provided md5sum for each challenge:
 `echo -n "LRCTF{theFlag}" | md5sum`

-Modules aren't sorted by difficulty but by theme.
-Only C01 will be easier as an introduction, while the rest of the modules will have a linear complexity in the challenge list.

-Also, only C01 will contain challenge sources.
-For the other modules, you will need to work hard.

 Many challenges come from past CTF events or are self-made.
 I recommend not searching for write-ups until you have made a solid attempt at a challenge—it’s much better to learn by trying hard to solve a difficult challenge.